Teillet-Charly/facialrecognition/README.md

 Link to the french report of this project : https://www.overleaf.com/read/phtdnwkwdvxz

 Link to the french poster of this project : https://www.overleaf.com/read/hpkjrxykdmwz

+Link to the english poster of this project : https://www.overleaf.com/read/gyhbtrsyzgsp